 We have over 45 activities running each week, and all activities are subsidised to make them more affordable.
 At the start of each term, a leaflet with all the available clubs is sent out.
 Parents then receive a notification to return stating their choice of clubs and with payment information.
 All clubs need to be paid for in advance for the term at the school office.

-The current clubs on offer can be seen by clicking on the links below:
+The current clubs on offer for Term 3 and Term 4 can be seen by clicking on the links below:

 If you would like your child to participate in a club, please speak to their teacher or Mrs. Matthews, the after school clubs coordinator and Extended Services Leader.